The information on this page is relevant to England and Wales.

 We have information on some hardship grants that may be available.
 It may be possible to get a grant to cover at least some of your costs if you are not eligible for legal aid, or if you are asked to pay contributions that you can’t afford.
 You can search for more grants on the Turn2us website.

 If you are not eligible for legal aid, you may still be able to access advice or representation from a lawyer free of charge.
-Some law firms will offer a short appointment to discuss your needs at no cost, or some may work on a ‘pay later’ basis, where the legal fees can, for example, be paid from the financial settlement.
+Some law firms will offer a short appointment to discuss your needs at no cost, or some may work on a ‘pay later’ basis.
 Citizens Advice has information on affordable ways to use a solicitor.

 The following organisations may be able to help you find representation if you can’t afford a lawyer.